uid/gdoc-downloader/README.md

         ('https://docs.google.com/document/d/1Nt8d_-mwu2z1S1-zgakHxFxb246ZJu2DkN6BwwC0roY/edit', 'conclusion.tex'),
     ]

-Running this script will download the first file and save it as `paper.tex`, the second one as `intro.tex`, and the third one as `conclusion.tex`.
+Running this script will download the first file and save it as `paper.tex`, the second as `intro.tex`, and the third as `conclusion.tex`.

 This script terminates only when **all** of the files have been downloaded.